IDS6145-Fall2019/assignment1-wearteam/README.md

 For this assignment, I chose to use the example of Hangzou Metro Line 1 Wulin Square Station.
 Yang, Li, and Zhao (2014) indicate that their models show when pedestrian flow rate is at 1500 people/hour, opening two ticket windows is the best solution.
 When pedestrian flow rate increases to 2500 people/hour, opening four ticket windows is optimal.

-(remove: Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)

 ![Image of Subway City System](images/subway_model.png)

 ## (Part 1.1): Requirements (Experimental Design) **(10%)**